pitchtarget/adjust-ios-sdk/README.md

 ## Summary

-This is the iOS SDK of adjust.io™.
+This is the iOS SDK of Pitchtarget.
+This SDK is forked from adjust.io™ and it is designed as a drop-in replacement for such SDK.

 You can read more about adjust.io™ at [adjust.io].

 ## Basic Installation